luisfarre/final_project_ih/README.md

 Once we had the .tsv file we uploaded it to google cloud storage bucket and made it public in order to be able to download all images from their urls through a google cloud url transfer data and store them in the bucket.

+images_data_boat_project.tsv file https://storage.googleapis.com/data_images_ih/tsv_files/images_data_boat_project_file.tsv

 google cloud storage bucket - https://console.cloud.google.com/storage/browser/data_images_ih

 #### Image preprocessing, creating X_data and y_data